 - We are designing a “Pay-it-Forward” billing program.
 We would ask clients led by or primarily serving non-BIPOC communities to acknowledge and leverage privilege, and volunteer to pay a fixed amount or a percentage of our Firm’s fee on a “pay-it-forward basis”.
 The proceeds from this program would be used to deepen and expand our Firm’s work to expand access to broad-based wealth and income through collective business ownership and alternative financing, specifically for clients led by or directly supporting BIPOC communities doing social justice work.

 - Reporting and Accountability: We are committed to transparently reporting anonymous and aggregate participation and outcomes of this program.
 We will report regularly on our firm’s pro bono and discounted fee contributions to this program.
 We are also committed to reporting on the concrete ways this program is benefitting BIPOC communities through the dispatch of our law firm’s legal services.
 We hope to show the clear connection of between anti-racism work and positive outcomes for BIPOC communities.

-For a law firm of our size, we are committed to providing outsize pro bono support to low and modest means clients, particularly those led by or primarily serving BIPOC communities.
+For a law firm of our size, we are committed to providing outsized pro bono support to low and modest means clients, particularly those led by or primarily serving BIPOC communities.
 Our Firm has participated in the Colorado Supreme Court’s Pro Bono Recognition Program for the last 3 years.
-We strive to contribute an average of 50-hours of pro bono legal service per full-time equivalent attorney, on a paid basis.
-We are on track this year to meet the challenge.
+We strive to contribute an average of 50 hours of pro bono legal service per full-time equivalent attorney, on a paid basis.
+We are on track this year to meet this challenge.

 Contact us to learn more about the program.